peena5370/payroll-hrms-sapi/README.md

 | Asyncio | Python asynchorize library for concurrent programming |
 | theine | Python caching library |

-3. payroll-stock-management (To be implement)
+3. payroll-product-management (To be implement)
+- A project which will manage the product related features such as order management, stock management and customer related system.
-4. payroll-order-management (To be implement)
+4. payroll-time-management (To be implement)
+- A project which gathered the employee leave application, attendance taking, attendance report generation system
+5. payroll-accounting-management (To be implement)
+- The core project for the payroll HRMS system which gathered the payroll accounting, tax management, salary management and more.

 ### Front-end
 | Tools | Description |